 - Using demineralized water can slow down limescale buildup.

 How often do you usually clean your coffee machine?
+How do you fight limescale buildup?
 Tell us in the comment section below!

 Image source: Mr.Whiskey/shutterstock.com

 Fantastic Services is your one-stop shop for 25+ professional home cleaning and maintenance services, provided within the UK.
 Using high-grade equipment that is inaccessible to everyday households, the dedicated service specialists will gladly go the extra mile to turn your home or office into something truly special.